cocolabhub/brainpipe/docs/references.rst

-BorderPlot              Plot data and deviation/sem in transparency addLines                Quickly add vertical and horizontal lines tilerplot               Generate automatic 1D or 2D subplots with a lot of control
+BorderPlot              Plot data and deviation/sem in transparency addLines                Quickly add vertical and horizontal lines tilerplot               Generate automatic 1D or 2D subplots with a lot of control addPval                 Add significants p-value to an existing plot rmaxis                  Remove ticks and axis of a existing plot despine                 Despine axis of a existing plot
 ================        ==================================================================================